EDCD/EDDI/docs/issue_template.md

 [describe what happened instead]

 ## Investigation
-[any invesitation you have done, regression tests against earlier versions, etc]
+[any investigation you have done, regression tests against earlier versions, etc]